 Don’t ever pay a fee for assistance managing your student loan, as loan servicers are responsible for providing free help to borrowers.

-Upcoming Changes to Student Loan Servicing
+Changes to Student Loan Servicing

 - There will be one website through which borrowers access their servicer account, rather than separate websites for each servicer